ManuelFay/ImageSearcher/README.md

 Simplify and robustify the Search class instanciation:
 - Check indexation arguments are compatible with pre-loaded file
 - Store indexation arguments in pre-loaded file and give option to index new pictures with these options
+- Add the option to index for faces on previously CLIP indexed images

 Speed:
 - Parallel indexation / dynamic batching based on image size